Informatics-John-Innes-Centre/AirCrux/docs/issues.md

 - Compatibility guidance for importing KMLs into DJI flight planning tools (e.g., DJI GS Pro, DJI Pilot 2)
 - Example templates or scripts to simplify this process for repeated trials

+---

+## 4. Automatically Generating Shapefile Polygons Around Field Trial Plots

+**Problem:**
+Creating accurate plot-level shapefiles (e.g. 2x4 m rectangles) over field trials is a repetitive and error-prone task when done manually.
+Automating this step—especially when trial designs are regular (grid-based) or have known metadata (e.g., plot IDs, row/column structure)—would save time and improve consistency across trials and teams.

+**Needs:**
+- Tools or scripts that can generate plot polygons based on trial layout parameters (e.g., number of rows/columns, plot size, buffer width)
+- Integration with QGIS or other GIS platforms
+- Ability to align generated plots with field boundaries or drone imagery using reference points or georeferenced basemaps
+- Support for exporting directly to shapefile/GeoJSON with plot IDs and metadata embedded

+**Bonus:**
+- GUI or user-friendly interface for non-programmers
+- Ability to import CSV layout plans and generate polygons automatically